javaheri2016/playwright-mentoring/README.md

-I want to have some conflicts
+I want to have some conflicts XXX